About Us

 Chief Financial Officer, Executive Director

-Richard joined the Board at The Cambridge in 2020 as Chief Financial Officer and brings a wealth of experience to the role.
-After graduating from the University of Cambridge and qualifying as a Chartered Accountant, Richard spent 10 years working in early stage venture capital fund management.
-In 2015, Richard joined the Society as Head of Finance and BI where he has been integral to the delivery of The Cambridge’s strategy to deliver sustainable growth focussed on long term benefits to both savers and borrowers.
+In 2015, Richard joined the Society as Head of Finance where he has been integral to the delivery of The Cambridge’s strategy to deliver sustainable growth focused on long term benefits to both savers and borrowers.

 In Richard’s spare time he is a keen photographer.
 He also loves baking and is a keen (but slow!) cyclist.